 Certain physical changes can also indicate anorexia.
 The most obvious physical sign of anorexia is weight loss, which can be extreme.
 People with anorexia might become defensive or dismissive when others express concern about their low body weight.
 To others, people with anorexia often appear grossly underweight or sick.

 It’s worth noting that not all individuals with the disorder are clinically underweight.
 Being clinically underweight used to be a required symptom for anorexia but has since been revised to account for the growing number of individuals who have the disorder but have a normal body mass index (BMI).
-Having a low body weight is still a symptom of anorexia, but intense weight loss with resulting normal BMI can cause significant medical problems.

 As anorexia progresses, low weight and/or a lack of adequate nutrition and calories can lead to other physical changes and health complications, including:

 - Amenorrhea (loss of menstrual period for women)

 - Pale dry skin

 - Gum disease, stained teeth, and tooth decay (particularly in the binge-purge subtype)